digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 event (creating a contract/exercising a choice).
 It is the responsibility of these clients to upgrade/downgrade the payloads they receive to match what is expected downstream.
-Daml-script, as well as ts/java codegen, will do this for you to match the payload to the package versions they were run/built from.
+Daml-script, as well as ts/java codegen, does this for you to match the payload to the package versions they were run/built from.

 Upgrading Across the Stack